michelebusta/MicroserviceWorkshops/Lab_Setup/Google_Lab_Setup/Lab_Setup_For_Google_Cloud.md

 #Preparation Steps in this Document
-**WARNING: depending on the region you are in, Google may require you verify your credit card and identification before you can use the account, this does not always happend but I just discovered this while creating a new account...so do this early if you really want to use Google for the lab on Wed/Thurs this week!**

 **Create your Google Cloud Account and Setup Kubectl (30-40 minutes) **
 * Task 1: Create a Google Cloud Account